vtigranv/Front-end-Guidelines/README.md

 </div>
 ```

-## Don’t write type attributes for stylesheets and script in HTML5
+## Remove type attributes

+Don’t write type attributes for stylesheets and script in HTML5.
 They are not required with HTML5, but are required by W3C standards in HTML4/XHTML.

  ###### Bad Code